ntorrie/calval/README.md

 <img src="man/figures/do_bucket_test_results.png" width="100%" height="120%" style="display: block; margin: auto;" />
 Figure 2.
-Visualizing results of a dissolved oxygen percent saturation test for four sensors.
+Visualizing results of a dissolved oxygen percent saturation test for 4 sensors.
 Sensor 675016 recorded outside of an acceptable range for 99.9% of the test period, and was therefore flagged for re-calibration and further testing.